 Data catalogs are often used to make data easily discoverable to everyone within the organization.
 They act as an inventory of data products with metadata information that allows users to easily search and locate a particular data product.

-If any new products or deleted products information isn’t updated in the catalog, it can misguide users across the organization.
+If any new products or deleted product information isn’t updated in the catalog, it can misguide users across the organization.
 To ensure catalogs are always up to date, implement a docs-as-code scheme where the catalog automatically updates with every pull request made.

 Practical Use Cases of Data Mesh